-5.1.1 Use a CheckPoint T100-10 packing adjuster, which is specifically designed for this purpose.
+5.1.1 Use a CheckPoint T55-101 packing adjuster, which is specifically designed for this purpose.
 If one is not available, you may order one at no charge directly from CheckPoint.
-In an emergency or if time is short, a 6" length of 1⁄4" OD tubing or metal rod may be used.
+In an emergency or if time is short, a 6" length of $\frac{1}{4}$ " OD tubing or metal rod may be used.

-5.1.2 Packing should generally be adjusted while pump is running if it is already in service.
+5.1.2 It is highly recommended that the packing is adjusted while the pump is not running.